Automatic sets of rational numbers: Solvability results

-To decide if $\quo_k(L(M)) \subseteq F$, we create DFA's accepting $L_{=x}$ for each $x \in F$, using Theorem~\ref{lem1}.
-Now we create a DFA accepting all representations of all elements of $F$ using the usual ``direct product'' construction for the union of regular languages.
-Since $F$ is finite, the resulting DFA $A$ is finite.
-Now, using the usual direct product construction, we create a DFA accepting $L(A)-L(M)$ and check to see if its language is nonempty. \prend \end{proof}
+To decide if $\quo_k(L(M)) \subseteq F$, we create DFA's accepting $L_{=x}$ for each $x \in F$, using Lemma~\ref{lem1}.
+Now we create an automaton accepting all representations of all elements of $F$ using the usual direct product construction for the union of regular languages.
+Since $F$ is finite, the resulting automaton $A$ is finite.
+Now, using the usual direct product construction, we create a DFA accepting $L(M)-L(A)$ and check to see if its language is empty. \end{proof}

-\begin{theorem} The following problem is recursively solvable: given a DFA $M$, and an integer $k$, is $\quo_k(L(M))$ of infinite cardinality? \end{theorem}
+\begin{theorem} The following problem is recursively solvable: given a DFA $M$, and an integer $k$, is the set $\quo_k(L(M))$ infinite? \end{theorem}

-Note that this is \textit{not} the same as asking whether $L(M)$ itself is of infinite cardinality, since a number may have infinitely many representations.
+Note that this is \textit{not} the same as asking whether the language $L(M)$ itself is infinite, since a single number may have infinitely many representations.

-First, we need a useful lemma from \cite{Shallit:2011}.
+First, we need a useful lemma from \cite{Shallit:2011,Schaeffer&Shallit:2012}.

 \begin{lemma} Let $u, v, w \in (\Sigma_k^2)^*$ such that $|v| \geq 1$, and such that $[\pi_1(uvw)]_k$ and $[\pi_2(uvw)]_k$ are not both $0$.
 Define